cloudfoundry/community/toc/rfc/rfc-draft-readiness-healthchecks.md

 ## Summary

 Add a readiness healthcheck option for apps.
-When the readiness healthcheck passes, the app is marked "ready" and the app will be routable.
-When the readiness healthcheck fails, the app is marked as "not ready" and its route will be removed from gorouter's route table.
+When the readiness healthcheck passes, the app instance (AI) is marked "ready" and the AI will be routable.
+When the readiness healthcheck fails, the AI is marked as "not ready" and its route will be removed from gorouter's route table.

 ## Problem

-With the current implementation of application healthchecks, when the application healthcheck detects that an app instance (AI) is unhealthy, then Diego will stop the AI, delete the AI, and reschedule a new AI.
+With the current implementation of application healthchecks, when the application healthcheck detects that an AI is unhealthy, then Diego will stop the AI, delete the AI, and reschedule a new AI.

 This is too aggressive from some apps.
 There could be many reasons why a single request could fail, but the app is actually running fine.
 Additionally, many